MicrosoftDocs/azure-docs/articles/operator-nexus/quickstarts-virtual-machine-deployment-bicep.md

 ---
-title: Create an Azure Operator Nexus virtual machine by using Azure Resource Manager template (ARM template)
+title: Create an Azure Operator Nexus virtual machine by using Bicep
-description: Learn how to create an Azure Operator Nexus virtual machine (VM) for virtual network function (VNF) workloads by using Azure Resource Manager template (ARM template).
+description: Learn how to create an Azure Operator Nexus virtual machine (VM) for virtual network function (VNF) workloads by using Bicep
 author: dramasamy
 ms.author: dramasamy
 ms.service: azure-operator-nexus